History of Tristan da Cunha: 20th century

 On 12 January 1938, by Letters Patent, the islands were declared a dependency of Saint Helena.
-Prior to this, passing ships stopped irregularly at the island for a period of mere hours.
+Before this, passing ships stopped irregularly at the island for a period of mere hours.

 During World War II, the islands were used as a top secret Royal Navy weather and radio station codenamed HMS Atlantic Isle, to monitor U Boats (which needed to surface to maintain radio contact) and German shipping movements in the South Atlantic Ocean.
 The only currency in use on the island at this time was the potato, and islanders labouring to construct the station were paid in kind with naval supplies for their own use, such as wood, paint and tea.
 Money was introduced the following year, as was the island's first newspaper, The Tristan Times.
 The first Administrator, Surgeon Lieutenant Commander E.J.S.
 Woolley, was appointed by the British government during this time.

 The second Duke of Edinburgh, the husband of Queen Elizabeth II, visited the islands in 1957 as part of a world tour on board the royal yacht Britannia.

 In 1958 as part of an experiment, Operation Argus, the United States Navy detonated an atomic bomb 100 mi high in the upper atmosphere about 175 km southeast of the main island.

 The 1961 eruption of Queen Mary's Peak forced the evacuation of the entire population via Cape Town to wooden huts in the disused Pendell Army Camp in Merstham, Surrey, England, before moving to a more permanent site at a former Royal Air Force station in Calshot near Southampton, England, living mainly in a road called Tristan Close.
 In 1962, a Royal Society expedition went to the islands to assess the damage, and reported that the settlement Edinburgh of the Seven Seas had been only marginally affected.
 Most families returned in 1963 led by Willie Repetto (head of the ten-person island council) and Allan Crawford (the former island welfare officer).